radiantearth/stac-api-spec/children/README.md

 | `/children` | JSON           | Object with a list of child Catalogs and Collections                                                                   |

-STAC APIs implementing the `STAC API - Children` conformance class must support HTTP GET operation at `/children`, with the return JSON document consisting of an array of all child Catalogs and Collections and an array of Links.
+STAC APIs implementing the `STAC API - Children` conformance class must support HTTP GET operation at `/children`, with the return JSON document consisting of an array of all child Catalogs and Collections in a field `children` and an array of Links in a field `links`.

 ## Pagination